 Storm doors are claimed to improve your home’s energy efficiency by up to 45 per cent, especially when combined with storm windows that improve on drafty windows.
 Storm doors also offer flexibility when it comes to letting daylight into the home or improving ventilation.
 When shopping for storm doors, look for those that are Energy Star certified, and request for professional installation.

 When winterizing your doors, also check for air leaks around other openings, including windows, vents, vertical plumbing stacks, attic stairs, recessed attic lights, and wall electrical outlets that absorb the heat generated indoors and transmit it outside.
+For plumbing stacks, you can always get help from any plumber in Hamilton.
 You may also need to insulate the attic and crawl spaces to optimize your heating efficiency.